One of the most exciting things about football is that you never know when a big play is going to happen.

 There are plenty of memorable plays in NFL history, but the longest ones are often the most thrilling.

-With the help of Stats Perform’s research team, we’re highlighting the longest plays ever:
+We’re highlighting the longest plays ever:

 Longest Passing Touchdown: Eli Manning 99 yards to Victor Cruz in 2011 (Tied with 12 others)